astenmies/cool-docs/go-cheatsheet.md

 	sliceFlights := featuredFlights{"Economy Class to Lisbon", "Business Class to Perth"}

 	// Because we extended type featuredFlights with a printIt() functionnality,
-	// we can now use it on sliceFlights variable. sliceFlights.printIt()
+	// any variable of type featuredFlights can call this function printIt() on itself. sliceFlights.printIt()
 }
 ```